Woman Isn't Too Happy About Her Roommates Who Treat Her Dog As If It's Theirs and Are Messing Up Its Routine

 Disruptions in their daily habits can lead to behavioral issues, such as anxiety or aggression, reflecting the animal's stress.

-Understanding the psychological needs of pets can help owners negotiate boundaries that respect both the pet's needs and shared living dynamics.
+Understanding the needs of pets can help owners negotiate boundaries that respect both the pet's needs and shared living dynamics.

 Others suggested installing recording devices.